brown-cs-224/ARAP-Stencil/README.md

 ### README

-You must also submit a plaintext README file.
+You must also submit a Markdown README file.
 This file should describe how to run your ARAP (e.g. what command line arguments are needed?)

 This file should also list all of the features your simulator implements.

 Finally, it should describe what features are demonstrated by the video(s) you’ve submitted.
+You should embed the videos into the README file.

 ### Extra Features
 Each of the following features that you implement will earn you extra points.
 The features are ordered roughly by difficulty of implementation.